agas1911/firestick-loader/README.md

 - If KingRoot is left installed, Kodi will have playback issues (Unknown Reason.
 Use "unroot" option to remove KingRoot after all root required actions are taken.)

+Menu Options:

+- Automatic Mode

+    - Automatically continues to the next step (some intervention required)
+	- Has a Menu Option To Add Downgrade To The Task List

+- Rooting Options

+    - Install KingRoot
+	- Root Device (Automatically Does All The Steps To Get Full Root)
+	- Issue "su" Request To Device (Useful for triggering Deny/Allow prompt)

+- Downgrade Firmware *ROOT REQUIRED*

+    - Currently 5.0.5 Is The Only Downgrade Version Avalable
+	- Automatically Extracts, Pushes, Moves, Creates Recovery Config File and Reboots To Install

+- Install Busybox *ROOT REQUIRED*

+    - GUI Install (Automatically Does All The Work To Click Everything, Install and Remove APK After)
+	- Has a Terminal Version That Uses a Shell Script

+- Disable Amazon Bloat

+    - Disable Only Menu Option
+    - Disable and Safe Remove Menu Option
+    - Disable, Safe Remove, and Ad Block Menu Option

+- Clear All Caches *ROOT REQUIRED*

+    - /cache/
+    - /cache/dalvik-cache/
+    - /data/dalvik-cache/

+- Unroot *ROOT REQUIRED*

+    - Removes KingRoot (Has a Bluetooth Mouse Option and TeamViewer Option)
+	- Bluetooth Mouse Option Lets You Use a Mouse To Navigate
+	- TeamViewer Option Launches TeamViewer on PC and Android To Give Mouse Control

+- Fixes, Tweaks, and Misc

+    - Contains Boot Animation, Disable Ads, Launch Apps, and Other Misc Fixes and Tweaks

+- Directly Invoke Amazon Settings Menu Items

+    - Open Common Amazon Settings Menus Directly Through ADB Shell

 Current Project Testing Status:

 - 300MB+ Available Free Memory Running From HOME Screen